-If the calculated D{max} is higher than the D{max} of the NCV898032, the conversion will not be possible.
-It is important for a Boost converter to have a restricted D{max} , because while the ideal conversion ration of a Boost converter goes up to infinity as D approaches 1, a real converter's conversion ratio starts to decrease as losses overtake the increased power transfer.
-If the converter is in this range it will not be able to maintain output regulation.
+If the calculated D{max} is higher the D{max} of the NCV8871, the conversion will not be possible.
+It is important for a boost converter to have a restricted D{max} , because while the ideal conversion ration of a boost converter goes up to infinity as D approaches 1, a real converter's conversion ratio starts to decrease as losses overtake the increased power transfer.
+If the converter is in this range it will not be able to regulate properly.